limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 ![sudo](/assets/images/posts/evilscience-walkthrough/evilscience-10.png)

-Interestingly, there was also a file at `/var/www/html/theEther.com/public_html/xxxlogauditorxxx.py` with the `setuid` and `setgid` bit turned on.
+Interestingly, there was also a file with the `setuid` and `setgid` bit turned on.
 Noticed the file size on this guy?

 ![xxxlogauditorxxx.py](/assets/images/posts/evilscience-walkthrough/evilscience-11.png)